royratcliffe/swi-prolog-pack-cover/README.md

 ## No symbolic linking

 Installing the pack involves building it using compiler tools if the pack includes foreign libraries.
-SWI-Prolog cleverly uses symbol links when installing a pack on those operating systems that support it;
+SWI-Prolog cleverly uses symbolic links when installing a pack on those operating systems that support it;
 includes macOS and Linux.
 Important _not_ to link the pack.
 The default `link(true)` complicates coverage-by-file filtering because it compares